-Note: This post is from our WordPress Beginner Tutorials Series on YouTube.
+Note: This post is from our video tutorial on Managing and Revising WordPress Posts.

 At the top of the page you have a running total of Posts along with how many are Published, Drafts or Pending.
 You can choose to view your posts by published dates or categories.
 Choose the options you want and then click Filter.
 You can view your Posts in list format or in a more detail oriented view.

 If the number of posts on your website is more than the limit set

 in the screen options, the posts will be paginated automatically on

 To navigate through your posts there are arrows at the top of the